Factories Act 1961

-The Factories Act 1961 is an Act of the Parliament of the United Kingdom.
-At the time of its passage, the Act consolidated much legislation on workplace health, safety and welfare in Great Britain.
+The Factories Act 1961 (9 & 10 Eliz.
+2. c.
+34) is an act of the Parliament of the United Kingdom.
+At the time of its passage, the act consolidated much legislation on workplace health, safety and welfare in Great Britain.
 Though As of 2008 some of it remains in force, it has largely been superseded by the Health and Safety at Work etc. Act 1974 and regulations made under it.

-However, the Act continues to have a legal importance as cases of chronic workplace exposure to hazards such as industrial noise, as in the Nottinghamshire and Derbyshire deafness litigation, or carcinogens often extend back in time beyond the current legislation.
+However, the act continues to have a legal importance as cases of chronic workplace exposure to hazards such as industrial noise, as in the Nottinghamshire and Derbyshire deafness litigation, or carcinogens often extend back in time beyond the current legislation.

 Breach of the residual provisions is still a crime punishable on summary conviction in a magistrates' court by a fine of up to £20,000 or, on indictment in the Crown Court, imprisonment for up to two years and an unlimited fine.

-In the event of damage arising from a breach of the Act, there may be civil liability for breach of statutory duty.
-Though no such liability is stipulated by the Act itself, none is excluded and the facts could be such as to give rise to a cause of action in that tort.
+In the event of damage arising from a breach of the act, there may be civil liability for breach of statutory duty.
+Though no such liability is stipulated by the act itself, none is excluded and the facts could be such as to give rise to a cause of action in that tort.
 A breach not actionable in itself may be evidential towards a claim for common law negligence.
 In particular, a criminal conviction may be given in evidence.

 Background

-The Act was the final consolidation of a line of legislation under Factory Acts that began in 1802.
-In particular, it consolidated the 1937 and 1959 Acts.
-The Acts were widely regarded as ineffective in practice.
+The act was the final consolidation of a line of legislation under Factory Acts that began in 1802.
+In particular, it consolidated the 1937 and 1959 acts.
+The acts were widely regarded as ineffective in practice.
 Section 14 of the 1961 Act required the guarding of all dangerous parts of machinery but a sequence of judicial decisions under the earlier Acts had restricted the scope of what was "dangerous" only to include hazards that were reasonable foreseeable.

 Definition of "factory"

-Section 175 of the Act defines "factory" as premises in which persons are employed in manual labour in any process for or incidental to:
+Section 175 of the act defines "factory" as premises in which persons are employed in manual labour in any process for or incidental to: